 - This is NOT a plan for doing an eight-hour shift.
 I personally think you shouldn’t be expected to in the current climate.
 But that’s a debate above my pay grade.

 - I run my own business so I work my own hours.
 This might seem easier, yet in some ways it’s harder.
 If I don’t work, I don’t get paid.

-So here are 15 top tips for working from home when the kids are home:
+So here are my top 15 tips for working from home with kids:

 Start with a to-do list, with some built in slack

 I’m a big fan of to-do lists.
 I start the day with a handwritten to-do list in my journal.
 The list is usually quite long, and I sometimes include life admin in there too (i.e. order my daughter’s Aveeno cream).